ormizj/template-nuxt-fsd/README.md

 ### Shared

-- For the Shared layer that has no slices, it’s usually more convenient to define a separate public API for each segment as opposed to defining one single index of everything in Shared.
+- For the Shared layer that has no slices, it’s usually more convenient to define a **separate public API for each segment** as opposed to defining one single index of everything in Shared.
-- Shared is different from other layers in the sense that it contains segments, not slices.
-In this way, the Shared layer can be thought of as a hybrid between a layer and a slice.
+- Shared is different from other layers in the sense that it **contains segments, not slices.** In this way, the Shared layer can be thought of as a hybrid between a layer and a slice.
+- Slices are intended to divide the layer into business domains, but business domains do not exist in Shared.
+This means that **all files in Shared can reference and import from each other.**

 ## Types